 - After being dumped by Scott Hope, Buffy is shown making Faith of all people wince by pounding on the training pads she's holding, leading her to suggest that Buffy would make a better Slayer if she got dumped more often.

 - Played for Drama in "Dead Things" when Spike encourages Buffy to work off her issues by beating him to a pulp.
 Buffy is shocked at the damage she inflicts on him.

-- In "Shadow" Buffy is freaked at Glory and Dawn, thus she auditions for the UFC by ground 'n pounding the snake demon to death.
+- In "Shadow", Buffy is freaked at Glory and Dawn.
+She auditions for the UFC by ground 'n' pounding a snake demon to death.

 - In "Killed By Death", Buffy is suffering the flu, implied to be a psychosomatic illness due to the whole Angel-turning-evil thing.